 - Part A (general) of an AML/CTF program covers identifying, managing and reducing the money laundering and terrorism financing risk faced by a reporting entity.

-Conducting a risk assessment is predominantly under Part A of your AML program.
+Conducting a ML/TF risk assessment is necessary for Part A of your AML/CTF program

 What must be included?

 Assess the ML/TF risk posed by all:

 - Designated services, before the entity introduces them to the market.

 - Methods of delivering a designated service, before the entity adopts them.